Which Tesla To Buy: Your Tesla Buying Guide

 What space do you need?

 As far as space is concerned, only the X model so far offers more than 5 seats for adults, as it is available in a five, six or seven-seater version.
-The Model S used to be available with two rearward facing child seats as an option and the Model Y also offers a sixth and seventh seat.
+The Model S used to be available with two rearward facing children seats as an option and the Model Y also offers a sixth and seventh seat.
 However, these also appear to be child seats only.
 The boot is of course another criterion and is much larger in the Model S than in the Model 3.
-Europeans should also take into account that the Model 3 does not have a large tailgate.
+Europeans should also consider that the Model 3 does not have a large tailgate.
 In Europe, on the other hand, vehicles are widely used whose tailgate can be opened completely, including the rear window.
 This function is only offered by Model S, X or Y.

 What range does one need in everyday life?

 The range is not only defined by the size of the battery.
-Due to the high energy efficiency of electric cars, the shape of the body is also more important due to air resistance than in vehicles with combustion engines.
+Due to the high-energy efficiency of electric cars, the shape of the body is also more important due to air resistance than in vehicles with combustion engines.
 Since there are no Teslas with small batteries, every Tesla model has a range that allows it to cover long distances thanks to its quick-charging stations.
 Nevertheless, the models and variants differ enormously in the number of necessary charging breaks on long distances.
 While a Model X 60D (the Model X variant with the smallest battery) can only drive 300 km in winter, depending on the weather, a Model 3 “maximum range” can also drive around 600 km with one battery charge in summer.

 Personally, I have never been bothered by the fact that my model S75D only has a range of about 380 km.
 But I also only drive about ten times a year a distance of more than 300 km per day.
 And for these cases I have the Tesla Supercharger Network.
 Read my experiences to drive a Tesla on long distance.
 Another aspect of the maximum possible range of a Tesla is the charge level range in which the battery is usually operated.
 That is the range between the lower minimum how far the battery is usually discharged and the maximum how far it is usually recharged.